renpy/renpy/sphinx/source/style_properties.rst

     Specifies the number of pixels the second and later lines in a paragraph are indented by.

+.. style-property:: ruby_line_leading int

+    The number of pixels of spacing to include above each line that contains :ref:`ruby text <ruby-text>`.
+This is in addition to :propref:`line_leading`.

 .. style-property:: ruby_style style or None

     If not None, this should be a style object.
 The style that's used for